-Kingstowne Patch reported on June 17 that once Melaku was in custody, the FBI searched his Alexandria home.
-According to affidavits released by the FBI, evidence found at Melaku's home resulted in charges connecting Melaku to the five building shootings.
+Kingstowne Patch reported on June 17 that once Melaku was in custody, According to affidavits released by the FBI, evidence found at Melaku's home resulted in charges connecting Melaku to the five building shootings.
 Police found nine items that are consistent with items used to make explosive devices.
 The affidavit states that all Melaku needed to set off a bomb was fuel and a detonating device.

 Police also took Melaku's home computer and video recordings that the affidavit states place Melaku near the scene of what appears to be the U.S. Marine Corps Heritage Museum.
 The affidavit states that the video shows Melaku shooting a gun and making statements about shooting the military building before.
 “That’s my target.
 That’s the military building.
 It’s going to be attacked," the affidavit quotes Melaku saying in the video.
 After firing the gun he shouted, "Allahu Akbar!" which is often translated to mean "God is Great!"

 reported on May 27 that Melaku was arrested and charged with four counts of grand larceny after rash of vehicle tamperings.
 He was expected to appear in court for those charges today.